ShriyasnhAgarwl/TailwindNotes/apply(singlecss).md

 .select2-results__group {
   @apply text-lg font-bold text-gray-900;
 }
-Any rules inlined with @apply will have !important removed by default to avoid specificity issues:
+Any rules inlined with @apply will have! important removed by default to avoid specificity issues:

 /* Input */
 .foo {
-  color: blue !important;
+  color: blue! important;
 }

 .bar {